Wallace Southam: Amateur composer

 Southam was never prolific, but he composed songs on an occasional basis from the 1920s onwards, in the various locations worldwide where he was posted.
-In the 1960s he set about getting them published and recorded.
-In 1962 he produced an LP record of English songs with Wilfred Brown and the pianist Margaret NcNamee.
-Among the tracks he included two of his own songs: 'Nemea' by Lawrence Durrell (in 7/8 meter, one of the commonest of Greek folk rhythms) and 'A Holy Sonnet' by John Donne.
+In the 1960s, he set about getting them published and recorded.

+In 1962, he produced an LP record of English songs with Wilfred Brown and the pianist Margaret NcNamee.
+Among the tracks, he included two of his own songs: "Nemea" by Lawrence Durrell (in 7/8 meter, one of the commonest of Greek folk rhythms) and "A Holy Sonnet" by John Donne.
 The sheet music for both songs was published by Augener.
-On the strength of this Colin Wilson mentioned Southam in his book on music, Brandy of the Damned in 1964, ranking him alongside other English song composers such as Ivor Gurney, Gerald Finzi and Herbert Howells.
+On the strength of this, Colin Wilson mentioned Southam in his book on music, Brandy of the Damned in 1964, ranking him alongside other English song composers such as Ivor Gurney, Gerald Finzi and Herbert Howells.

 Southam began working closely with the poet, bookshop owner and publisher Bernard Stone (1924–2005).
-Stone ran the Turret Book Shop at 5, Kensington Church Walk in London (where Durrell was a regular visitor), and Southam became associated with Jupiter Records, set up by the author V.C.
+Stone ran the Turret Book Shop at 5, Kensington Church Walk in Kensington, London (where Durrell was a regular visitor), and Southam became associated with Jupiter Records, set up by the writer V.C.
 Clinton-Baddeley in 1958 to release poetry readings read by poets.
-Jupiter was also based in the Kensington Church walk premises.
+Jupiter was also based in the Kensington Church Walk premises.

-Poets Set in Jazz (1965) and its follow up Contemporary Poets Set in Jazz (1966) were two seven inch EPs issued on the Jupiter label, performed by the singer Belle Gonzalez and sextet.
+Poets Set in Jazz (1965) and its follow-up, Contemporary Poets Set in Jazz (1966), were two seven-inch EPs issued on the Jupiter label, performed by the singer Belle Gonzalez and sextet.
 They included Southam's settings of poetry by Auden, Michael Baldwin, Byron, Lawrence Durrell, Edward Lucie-Smith and Christina Rossetti.
 Gonzalez herself claims that these settings were the first examples of what has since been termed "Jazz Lieder".
 They caught the attention of Wilfrid Mellers, who called Southam's settings "haunting and beguiling", effecting "a rewarding compromise between jazz, pop and art".
 Leonard Salzedo arranged the music on the first disc and Kenny Napper on the second.

-In 1967 Play Songs for Infants, with words by V.C.
-Clinton-Baddeley and a score including percussion parts by the music educationalist Avril Dankworth (sister of John Dankworth) were published by Feldman.
+In 1967, Play Songs for Infants, with words by Clinton-Baddeley and a score including percussion parts by the music educationalist Avril Dankworth (sister of John Dankworth), were published by Feldman.
 An EP record was issued by Jupiter the same year.

-A year later, on February 15, 1968, a concert was held – "Jupiter and Turret at the Wigmore Hall: New Jazz and Modern Poetry" – featuring two settings of Durrell poems, Lesbos and In Arcadia, along with other songs by John Tavener and Patrick Gowers.
+A year later, on 15 February 1968, a concert was held – "Jupiter and Turret at the Wigmore Hall: New Jazz and Modern Poetry" – featuring two settings of Durrell poems, Lesbos and In Arcadia, along with other songs by John Tavener and Patrick Gowers.
 Turret Records was also the issuer – in May 1969 – of Southam's most substantial publication – Songs of a Sunday Composer, collecting previous recordings and adding new ones.
-It was issued in a limited edition of 300 copies.
+The LP was issued in a limited edition of 300 copies.